vippsas/vipps-ecom-api/vipps-ecom-api.md

 If you ever have a problem that requires us to search in our logs, we need `orderId`s that are "unique enough" to actually find them.
-An `orderId` that is just a number may not be possible to find.
+An `orderId` that is just a number may not be possible to find, and then we are not able to help.

 While the minimum length for `orderId` _technically_ is just one character, we _strongly_ recommend to use `orderId` format that makes it easy to